o3de/o3de.org/content/docs/learning-guide/tutorials/environments/create-terrain-from-images/create-a-terrain-ready-level.md

     {{< image-width src="/images/learning-guide/tutorials/environments/terrain-from-images/delete-default-entities.png" alt="Delete several default entities." >}}

 3. On the **Global Sky** entity, delete the [**HDRi Skybox**](/docs/user-guide/components/reference/atom/hdri-skybox/) component.
-The default skybox has terrain in the skybox image which will clash with the terrain that you will create below.
-Instead, we will use the **Sky Atmosphere** component, which provides an empty sky to work with.
+The default skybox has terrain in the skybox image which will clash with the terrain that you'll create below.
+Instead, you'll use the **Sky Atmosphere** component, which provides an empty sky background.

     {{< image-width src="/images/learning-guide/tutorials/environments/terrain-from-images/delete-hdri-skybox.png" alt="Delete the HDRi Skybox component." >}}